igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 the protocol declares lost, using whatever loss detection machinery the protocol employs.
-If the protocol is able to rescind the loss determination later, a positive Unreported Loss counter may be decremented due to the rescission, but it SHOULD NOT become negative due to the rescission.
+If the protocol is able to rescind the loss determination later, a positive Unreported Loss counter may be decremented due to the rescission, but it should not become negative due to the rescission.

 This loss signaling is similar to loss signaling in {{ConEx}}, except the Loss Event bit is reporting the exact number of lost packets, whereas Echo Loss bit